Victoria School: Tyrwhitt Road: 1933–1984

 In 1933, Victoria Bridge School moved to Tyrwhitt Road and changed its name to its current name, Victoria School.
 In 1935, the primary classes were phased out and the school became a district secondary school.
 The school motto, Nil Sine Labore (Latin for "nothing without labour"), was adopted before World War II.

 During the Japanese occupation of Singapore between 1942 and 1945, Victoria School continued operating as a Japanese school called Jalan Besar Boys' School.
 Following the end of the war, Victoria School reopened with 16 pupils on 1 October 1945 as one of the first schools in Singapore to resume classes.
 It was housed at the Kampong Glam Malay School site until May 1946 since the Tyrwhitt Road building was used as a hospital.
 Under the headmaster R. F. Bomford's leadership, a science block was constructed for the school.
 At the time, Victoria School had the best school laboratories in Singapore, attracting students from Raffles Girls' School and St. Andrew's School to take science lessons at Victoria School.
 It was also selected as Singapore's pioneer school for audio-visual education.

 Post-School Certificate (now the Singapore-Cambridge GCE Advanced Level) classes began in 1951 and included the first girls to attend the school.
 In 1955, the school achieved the best results in Singapore in the examinations for the Cambridge Overseas School Certificate (present-day Singapore-Cambridge GCE Ordinary Level), with a 99.5% pass rate.
 In 1957, it had the best results in Singapore for the University Entrance Examinations.
 In 1969, after Singapore introduced the junior college system, Victoria School started offering three-year pre-university courses in 1979.

 The school building was designed by Frank Dorrington Ward, the chief architect of the Public Works Department who also designed the Supreme Court Building and other prominent landmarks in Singapore.
 It was upgraded in 1966 and gazetted for conservation by the Urban Redevelopment Authority (URA) in 2007.
 It is one of the few early city-centre schools still in existence and features two school buildings from the pre- and post-war period on a single site.
 The hall-and-canteen block is the only known school hall left of this style and configuration in Singapore.
 The site was awarded the URA Heritage Award in 2009.
 It is a marked-out historical landmark of the Jalan Besar Heritage Trail.
-It became the headquarters of the People's Association in 2010.
+It became the headquarters of the People's Association (PA) in 2010.
+A Victoria School Boy bronze statue is located at the PA.